Grace-Solutions/Docker-Swarm-Cluster-Orchestration-Tool/README.md

 ## Quickstart (primary master on Linux)

-On a fresh Linux host that can reach your Netbird/Tailscale/WireGuard network, you can get to the binaries and start the primary master controller with:
+On a fresh Linux host that can reach your Netbird/Tailscale/WireGuard network, you can get to the binaries and start the primary master controller with GlusterFS state/brick/mount paths wired up by default:

 ```bash
 git clone https://github.com/Grace-Solutions/Docker-Swarm-Cluster-Configuration-Service.git && \